 by Gilead Ini

-For the 40th Anniversary of the Six-Day War, BBC Middle East Editor Jeremy Bowen wrote an online feature entitled “How 1967 defined the Middle East.”
+For the 40th Anniversary of the Six-Day War, BBC Middle East Editor Jeremy Bowen wrote an online feature entitled “How 1967 defined the Middle East.”take our poll - story continues below

 The opening paragraph of the piece asserts that “[t]o understand what is happening between Israel and the Palestinians now, you have to understand what happened in the Middle East war of 1967.”